 Enjoy the Art of New Canaan & Greenwich

-The Metro-North stop at New Canaan drops you off just a short walk from the Visitor's Center for the remarkable Glass House and Sculpture Gardens.
-(You'll take a shuttle ride to the property for a tour.)
+The Metro-North stop at New Canaan drops you off just a short walk from the Visitor's Center for the remarkable Glass House and Sculpture Gardens (you will take a shuttle ride to the property for a tour.)
 In Greenwich, an easy walking distance from the Cos Cob station, learn about the vibrant history of the town at the Greenwich Historical Society.
 Want to linger a little longer?
 Make it an overnight at Greenwich’s Stanton House Inn, the perfect spot for a weekend getaway from the city.

 Take a Trolley Ride in Stamford

 Stamford’s charming new Harbor Point Trolley goes throughout the city, stopping in shopping and dining neighborhoods, the Stamford Town Center Mall, the theater district and more.
 Take the train to Stamford and take a short walk to Trolley Stop 12 to get on board.